xbojch/xbojch/README.md

 ### Hi there 👋
-Hi!
 I'm Bojan Bedrač, a passionate software developer who lives and works in Vienna, Austria.
+I love coding, mentoring and improving team productivity.

 - 🔭 I’m currently working on [LinkResearchTools](https://smart.linkresearchtools.com/) with an awesome team.
 - 🌱 I’m always learning TDD and other approaches to improve quality of produced code.